Thoregon/Thoregon/doc/spec.md

 - universe
     - services      ... directory for all services
     - components    ... directory for all components (it may also be available in services)
+    - Matter        ... static methods for matter
     - matter        ... persistent entities
     - schema        ... schemas for entities
     - handles       ... unique named objects handles in the universe: namespace.name -> one object
     - tags          ... tags on (multiple) objects: namespace.tag -> set of objects
     - dddd          ... tru4D specs
-        - ctx       ... bounded contexts
+        - meta      ... meta bounded contexts
             - events
             - commands
             - actions
             - aggregates
+        - ctx       ... bounded context instances, persistent in matter
+            - events
+            - identities
+                - {identity}
+                    - {collection}
+            - responsibilities    for each responsibility a separate store is installed
+                - commands
+                    - current   ... current command has a chain with property 'prev' which contains the previous command
+            - {collection} from bounded context gets a top level entry
+    - Identity      ... the identity controller, use to create, authenticate and drop identities
     - identity      ... the identity of the currently authenticated user (if so)

 - matter
     - components    ... component descriptors which will be installed/uninstalled interactive
-    - dddd          ... command & event store
-        - ctx       ... encoded and signed key pair from bounded context
-            - events
-            - commands
-                - current   ... current command has a chain with property 'prev' which contains the previous command
-            - [responsibilities]    for each responsibility a separate store is installed
-            - ${collection} from bounded context gets a top level entry
-            - ${owner}.${collection} from bounded context gets a top level entry

 Interfaces available on universe